| Crawford "Cherokee

 was alleged that Dick planned the shootout in the hopes that Effie would

+be killed.
 During the gunfight, posse Sequoyah

 Houston was killed and Jim Cook was wounded.
 The Sheriff and four of